AI-Santiago/Lockdown-Plus-Plus/README.md

 # Towards Generalizing Subspace Training: Initial explorations based on Lockdown
-This is the repo for the code and datasets used in the paper [Lockdown: Backdoor Defense for Federated Learning with Isolated Subspace Training](https://neurips.cc/virtual/2023/poster/71476), accepted by the NeurIPS 2023.
+This project is done during the Trustworthy Artificial Intelligence course, which has been an excellent experience.
+We extend our gratitude to the authors for their interesting ideas and outstanding code, and their paper is [Lockdown: Backdoor Defense for Federated Learning with Isolated Subspace Training](https://neurips.cc/virtual/2023/poster/71476), accepted by the NeurIPS 2023.
-The camera ready paper is available [here](https://github.com/git-disl/Lockdown/blob/main/materials/Lockdown__camera_ready_.pdf).

 ## Algorithm overview
 The overall procedure can be summarized into four main steps. i) Isolated subspace training. ii)Subspace searching. iii) Aggregation. iv) Model cleaning with consensus fusion.